Environmentally-Friendly Practices at Marist College

 - Student clubs and organizations participate in Scenic Hudson's yearly Great River Sweep clean-up event.

-- Each year CSAC sponsors an all-day seminar on sustainability involving students, faculty, staff and community resources
+- Yearly, CSAC sponsors a variety of lectures and workshops on sustainability, involving students, faculty, staff and community resources

 - Marist is a charter institutional member of the Hudson Valley Environmental Consortium.